The antics and habits of some of the animals along the way on a hike can be entertaining and worthy of a stop and look.

 Marmots are thieves indeed, so don’t leave your pack or hiking sticks unattended.

 Don’t Feed the Animals

 Pikas are tiny mammals, only 6-8 inches long.
-They are native to cold climates; typically living on rocky mountain sides where there are numerous crevices to shelter in.
+They are native to cold climates; typically living on rocky mountain slopes where there are numerous crevices in which to shelter.
 They feed on plant matter and lichens found among the rocks.

 The White-tailed Ptarmigan, a type of grouse, lives near or above timberline.
 They nest in groves of twisted or stunted trees that usually grow near the tree line.
 During the winter, they retreat to slightly lower elevations, but they summer in alpine areas near snow fields.
 Sensitive to temperatures above 70 degrees Fahrenheit, White-tailed Ptarmigans cover themselves with snow to cool off on hot days.
 Their plumage varies from white during the winter to brown and gray in the summer.

 Other birds sometimes found above timberline include species of falcons, eagles, larks, ravens and sparrows.

 Bighorn sheep move in small herds.
 They spend their summers high up in the Rocky Mountains, but when winter comes, they retreat to lower elevations with more vegetation.
 The ewes’ horns are straight and short, but rams can have large horns that curve around their heads like Princess Leia’s hair.
 The horns are also the key to telling the age of a big horn sheep—the larger the horns, the older the animal.
 A pair of horns might weigh up to 30 lb. on a sheep that weighs up to 300 lb.